skadldnr89579/3-Tier-Network-/README.md

 🔒 Security Note

-To maintain security, I have removed all actual database credentials and AWS account IDs.
+1) To maintain security, I have removed all actual database credentials and AWS account IDs.
 If you are running this project, please make sure to inject your own environment variables or secrets for a secure deployment.

+2) Removed/Disabled the Bastion Host to eliminate the security risk of an open SSH port (22) and to optimize cloud costs by cutting unnecessary resources.